pyconca/2013-eventmobi-import/README.md

 There's an unexpected dependency on Django.
 This is because we're using the `easy-thumbnails` Django application to do speaker photo resizing.
 It's far from ideal to have such a big dependency, but the code works well enough.

+80% of the code for handling each type of data is a copy/paste job, with a few special cases and tweaks for each one.

+Setting the value of OUTPUT_DIR is duplicated a few times across modules.

 There are surely plenty more things that you'll consider dirty hacks too.